 There is violence in this book, as there was in the Wild West.
 But there is no attendant glory.
 Rape scenes are referred to but not described in gory detail.
-Even the battle scenes which have been extended for dramatic purposes in the mini-series adaptation comprise just a page or two in the book.
+Even the big struggle scenes which have been extended for dramatic purposes in the mini-series adaptation comprise just a page or two in the book.
 The vast majority of text describes day-to-day practicalities and conversations and emotional landscapes.
 Gus drops many funny and quotable one-liners.

 The female characters are constrained by the gender rules of their time.
 Despite this, they are as strong and stoic as the men.
 As it says on the cover, ‘If you only read one Western novel in your life, read this one.’